 - USDA Cooperator Programs

 In 2007, the 750 ASTA member companies invested nearly 20% of seed sales in the US in research and development which totaled over $2 billion.
 However, private investment alone can’t secure the United States position as the world’s leading crop producer.
 The plant breeding process is a continual one and diverse genetic resources from other countries, crop ancestors, and related species are a critical input.
-Federal investments to maintain these genetic resources are fundamental to the success of agriculture in the US.
+Federal investments to maintain these genetic resources are fundamental to the success of agriculture in the U.S. ASTA recommends increasing funding of ARS to $1.192 billion.

 National Plant Germplasm System (NPGS)